umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/relations.md

 ## Viewing Relations

-It is possible to view the existing Relation Types from the Umbraco backoffice.
+It is possible to view the existing Relation Types from the Umbraco backoffice:

 1. Access the Umbraco Backoffice.
 2. Navigate to the **Settings** section.